Iran Starts 20% Uranium Enrichment, Seizes South Korean Ship

 The captain “asked why we have to go and be examined and did not get any answer,” Yonhap quoted the official as saying.

-In recent months Iran has sought to escalate pressure on South Korea to unlock some $7 billion in frozen assets from oil sales earned before the Trump administration tightened sanctions on the country’s oil exports.
-The head of Iran's central bank announced last month that the country was seeking to use funds tied up in a South Korean bank to purchase coronavirus vaccines through COVAX, an international program designed to distribute COVID-19 vaccines to participating countries worldwide.
+In past months Iran has sought to escalate pressure on South Korea to unlock some $7 billion in frozen assets from oil sales earned before the Trump administration tightened sanctions on the country’s oil exports.
+The head of Iran's central bank recently announced that the country was seeking to use funds tied up in a South Korean bank to purchase coronavirus vaccines through COVAX, an international program designed to distribute COVID-19 vaccines to participating countries.

 South Korea's Foreign Ministry demanded the ship's release, saying in a statement that its crew was safe.
 The crew included sailors from Indonesia, Myanmar, South Korea and Vietnam, according to the Guard.
 South Korea’s Defense Ministry said it also was sending its anti-piracy unit near the Strait of Hormuz, which is a 4,400-ton-class destroyer with about 300 troops.

 Cmdr.
-Rebecca Rebarich, a spokeswoman for the U.S. Navy's Bahrain-based 5th Fleet, said authorities there were aware and monitoring the situation.
+Rebecca Rebarich, a spokeswoman for the U.S. Navy's Bahrain-based 5th Fleet, said authorities were monitoring the situation.
 Last year, Iran similarly seized a British-flagged oil tanker and held it for months after one of its tankers was held off Gibraltar.

 The incidents coincide with the anniversary of the U.S. drone strike killing Guard Gen. Qassem Soleimani in Baghdad.
 Iran responded by launching ballistic missiles at U.S. bases in Iraq, injuring dozens of U.S. troops.
 Tehran also accidentally shot down a Ukrainian passenger jet that night, killing all 176 people on board.